 How well does your state and your federal circuit protect your constitutional rights?
 Come to UCLA on June 30th to find out.

-The Institute for Justice is launching an interactive civil rights study that makes it easier to overcome qualified immunity by identifying clearly established constitutional law in each federal circuit.
+The Institute for Justice is launching an interactive civil rights study, Constitutional GPA, that makes it easier to overcome qualified immunity by identifying clearly established constitutional law in each federal circuit.
 We also catalog each state’s immunities and grade them—state, circuit, and both—on how hospitable they are to civil rights claimants.

 Come see us demo the interactive study, explain its uses, and discuss our findings from creating it.
 We will also update you on the latest in our litigation efforts to defeat qualified immunity and the other obstacles to justice in American courts.
 We will introduce you to an amazing IJ client, whose story exemplifies the unaccountability that inspired us to undertake this project.